ANZAzureDevs/New-Breakpoint/README.md

 If you enjoyed the episode and want more content like it?
 Try our monthly developer newsletter: https://aka.ms/DevNewsletterJoin

+### Q&A segment

+- Question: GitHub Actions: with required workflows, can say a .net specific workflow automatically skip a NodeJS repo

+  Answer: Yes, you would need to set that required workflow for those repositories specifically though.

+- Question: GitHub Codespaces: If you had multiple repos that need to integrate with each other say via APIs - Is it possible to have Codespace A hit an API endpoint in Codespace B?

+  Answer: Within a Codespace, you are able to open ports and specify whether they're open publicly, to the organization (so you can connect if you have the other Codespace open), or keep them private.

 ***

 ## 2022-11-22: A GitOps approach to multi-microservice and environment apps with Azure Red Hat OpenShift

 If you missed the live show you can catch the episode on [YouTube](https://youtu.be/SwSd85866NY).
-You can also check out the [episode Q&A page](S02E12LiveQandA.md).
+You can also check out the [episode Q&A page](qanda/S02E12LiveQandA.md).

 Microservices assist in rapidly building and deploying distributed apps.
 But, with a distributed system comes added complexity.
 As your microservices grow, the headache of managing their environmental configuration can too – unless you get ahead of it.